"

 Part b:

-Find two equations for Ff, set equal, solve for μ
+Find two equations for Ff, set them equal to each other, and solve for μ

 $$F_f=150N\cdot\cos 30^{\circ}\\F_f=\mu\cdot F_N\\150N\cdot\cos 30^{\circ}=\mu\cdot F_N$$